 Kokkari Food Picks:

-Octapodaki tou Yiorgou – grilled octopus with lemon, oregano & olive oil ($13.75) was recommended by the server and included large of chunks of perfectly cooked octopus.
+Octapodaki tou Yiorgou – grilled octopus with lemon, oregano & olive oil ($17.75) was recommended by the server and included large of chunks of nicely cooked tender octopus.
 The version at Delfina still remains in our minds.

 Tzatziki, Tirokafteri with housemade grilled pita ($7.50 each) were two recommended versions.
 Each came with thick homemade grilled pita and a nice blob of dipping sauce.